Paganfest 2013 – Essen

 The best show of this evening was by Arkona in my opinion.
 They have some better lights which gives the show definitely something extra.

 Maybe caused by the smaller venue, but Arkona dragged you into the concert.
 The enthusiasm of singer Masha is of course also contagious.

 The head-liner of this tour is Alestorm and fortunately I saw only one person with a pirate outfit in the audience.
 Alestorm is of course well known for their partys when they’re on stage and this also happened this evening.
 Sing-a-longs and moshpits, Alestorm in a nutshell.

 In the nearby venue Turock was an afterparty.
 Not the least, a lot of bands would come there.
 You could drink a beer with the guys of Kalmah, Alestorm and Wolfchant, while enjoying some music.
 Until 8.00 hours, because then the pagantrain went to Eindhoven.

-Time to get to sleep.
+Time to get some sleep.